smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ## 3.2 RIF Web Application

+Normally method 2 is used.

+### Method 1: manual

 Create RIF4 in web-apps:

 * Change directory to *%CATALINA_HOME%\webapps*; e,g, *cd "C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps"*
 * Create the directory *RIF4*
 * Copy all files and directories from the directory: *"C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifWebApplication\src\main\webapp\WEB-INF"* to *C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps\RIF4*
+* 7zip must be be installed.

+### Method 2: Using pre-supplied RIF4.7zip

 If you are supplied with the *7zip* archive, RIF4.7z needs to be copied to:
 *%CATALINA_HOME%\webapps\RIF4* and unpacked using the file manager *7zip*.
 Do not use the command line